GFynbo/100DaysofCode/Round1.md

 Missed yesterday due to a long day.
 Today I started reading YDKJS (You Don't Know JS) and began a Node project to mess around.
 ***
 *Decent progress, more tomorrow*

+## Day 54 - January 31st, 2018
+First day with progress in a while!
+Today I reviewed and modified the Group model in GoudaTime and added forms for functionality after the migration.
+Additionally, I setup and played around with Node.js and Express.
+***
+*Great progress, more tomorrow*